Design, Art & Architecture

 Great care has been taken to select inspiring works by Mauritian artists for Villa One, connecting guests with the heritage of the island and the essence of the culture.
 Mauritian artist Sarah Thompson designed two abstract ceramic pieces for the Master Bedroom and the Dining Room; inspired by the underwater treasures of the Indian Ocean, she utilised a sea urchin application on white with touches of glaze and metal to celebrate the local marine life.
 Complementing this, local artist Helene de Senneville, turned to the tropical gardens and beauty of the natural surroundings for her work.
 In the Master Bedroom, a contemporary figurative acrylic and gold silver leaf painting by Helene is displayed, while the Second Bedroom features a collection of her handmade ceramic plates evoking the colourful indigenous flora and fauna.
 In honour of One&Only Le Saint Géran’s distinguished heritage, the living room of Villa One also houses a selection of paintings that have been collected to reflect the resort’s history.

-One&Only Le Saint Géran will also be unveiling Private Homes for guests who want to make the resort home.
-Secluded villas with their own pool will be introduced with a full suite of amenities and resort services for Residents to enjoy the Mauritian life, One&Only style.
+One&Only Le Saint Géran has also launched Private Homes for guests who want to make the resort home.
+Secluded villas with their own pool are available to purchase with a full suite of amenities and resort services for Residents to enjoy the Mauritian life, One&Only style.

 As part of the renovation, the culinary experiences as One&Only Le Saint Géran have also been completely redesigned, and exceptional new restaurants and lounges have been introduced.
 The design of each space showcases a remarkable attention to detail, from the bespoke artwork on the walls, to the carefully selected crockery sourced from artisan suppliers all over the globe.